driving Detroit

 Leaving Detroit, M-10 North

-The automotive industry was the center of Detroit’s economy between the end of the 19th century and the early 1970s, when the first oil
+The automotive industry was the center of Detroit’s economy between the end of the 19th century and the early 1970s, when the first oil shock and

-shock and incipient globalisation decimated industrial production, contributing to a decades-long crisis.
-The monument to the growth
+incipient globalisation decimated industrial production, contributing to a decades-long crisis.
+The monument to the growth and demise of the automotive

-and demise of the automotive industry in Detroit is its highway network.
-Built to make the car the only means of transportation, it
+industry in Detroit is its highway network.
+Built to make the car the only means of transportation, it reminds me of a hydraulic system, which crisscrosses

-and squeezed in by high banks, cars and trucks move along river bottoms, while small and large buildings run by swiftly along the
+neighbourhoods, often creating insurmountable obstacles in their midst.
+Flanked and squeezed in by high banks, cars and trucks move along river bottoms,

-sides.
-When you drive into the city, the highways rush toward you and then vanish into uncontrollable curvilinear points of fugue.
+while small and large buildings run by swiftly along the sides.
+When you drive into the city, the highways rush toward you and then vanish into uncontrollable

 I took photographs from the passenger seat, reacting instinctively to the stimuli that came from outside the vehicle.
-I let Photoshop turn
+I let Photoshop turn parts of the mages

-parts of the images into black and white, while leaving others in colour.
-The algorithms play the “third eye”, enabling me to reproduce
+into black and white, while leaving others in colour.
+The algorithms play the “third eye”, enabling me to reproduce the experience of looking at fast-moving

-the experience of looking at fast-moving objects from inside your vehicle: some capture our attention, while others are barely noticed.
+objects from inside your vehicle: some capture our attention, while others are barely noticed.

-The result is a highly selective but revealing portrait of Detroit, which we “imagine” beyond the highways/river banks, road signals,
+The result is a highly selective but revealing portrait of Detroit, which we “imagine” beyond the highways/river banks, road signals, billboards, tall or low

-billboards, tall or low buildings and electrical wires that dominate our immediate surroundings and loom over us from above.
+buildings and electrical wires that dominate our immediate surroundings and loom over us from above.

 Originally, my plan was to collect images through the four seasons of the year.
-A sudden and unwelcome change in my personal life
+A sudden and unwelcome change in my personal life forced me to end that

-forced me to end that project.
+project.
 The photographs you see here were taken in late winter, with feeble hints of spring here and there.
-In
+In Michigan spring does not really show itself